Apt1075/Supermarket-bill-generator/README.md

 🧑‍💻 Sample Usage
 Enter item name (or 'done' to finish): Soap
-Enter price for 'Soap': ₹40
+Enter price for 'Milk': ₹40
 Enter item name (or 'done' to finish): Rice
 Enter price for 'Rice': ₹120
 Enter item name (or 'done' to finish): done